Journalist of the Year Resources

 - Applicant’s adviser must be a current JEA member.

-- Applicant must be a senior in high school.
+- Applicant must be a senior in high school or equivalent for international schools.

 - To compete for a JEA scholarship, the portfolio must be a state JOY award winner.
 Students in states without a state director should submit their portfolios to the JEA director whose name will be listed under the state name.
-Students of JEA members teaching at international high schools abroad should reach out to the Global Engagement Director listed at the bottom of the state directors list for JOY submission details.
+Applicants from outside the United States should submit their entries to JEA’s global engagement director.
+At the judges’ discretion, up to three international portfolios (with no more than one per country) may advance to the JEA competition.

 State JOY winners will complete an online application that requires them to provide contact information, upload a transcript, upload three letters of recommendation, upload a resume and upload a personal narrative about their scholarship journalism experience.
 Students will also submit a link to an online portfolio of their work.
 Applications are strongly encouraged to review the updated JOY rubric and the JOY applicant toolbox.